//this is the mailchimp popup form //ShareThis code for sharing images

 • Strong relationship-building skills to build strong relationships with both candidates and hiring managers with a special focus on establishing trust and rapport.

-• Knowledge of industry and market trends to understand and adapt to conditions that may impact the hiring process.
+• Knowledge of industry and HR tech trends to understand and adapt to conditions that may impact the hiring process.

 Christopher Mannion